golang/go/gopls/doc/settings.md

 ### **deepCompletion** *boolean*

 If true, this turns on the ability to return completions from deep inside relevant entities, rather than just the locally accessible ones.

+Default: `true`.

 Consider this example:

 ```go
 package main